thefinnlab/psyanim-docs/entities_and_components.md

 Now that we've added one collectible to our `MyLevel1` scene, reload the app in your browser and you should be able to move your player character over to it.

-The `collectible` should disappear when you touch it and the Chrome Debug Tools will show 'collectible picked up!'.
+The `collectible` should disappear when you touch it.

 Open `MyLevel2.js` and add the following code at the end of the `create()` method: